microsoft/WhatTheHack/021-IdentityForApps/Student/06-conditional-access.md

 ## Description

-As a result of incorporating the [CMC Consultant ID Verify-inator](https://phineasandferb.fandom.com/wiki/List_of_Doofenshmirtz%27s_schemes_and_inventions/Season_1) (and the [Territory Name-inator](https://phineasandferb.fandom.com/wiki/List_of_Doofenshmirtz%27s_schemes_and_inventions/Season_2)), QA has been satisfied with the fixes and CMC IT Leadership is happy again......BUT (here we go), they have realized that the site might need a little more tightening up.
+As a result of incorporating the [CMC Consultant ID Verify-inator](./Resources/Verify-inator) , QA has been satisfied with the fixes and CMC IT Leadership is happy again......BUT (here we go), they have realized that the site might need a little more tightening up.

 IT Leadership has requested that we (you) incorporate policies in your SignUp / SignIn User Flow that will require users to verify who they are, using either a code sent to their phone or to their email address.